bavc/bavc-resources/docs/Technical Documentation/DVDRipping.md

 This command will take a while to run, depending on how long the DVD is and how damaged it is. ddrescue can recover damaged DVDs, but it takes a long time to run.
 The command will quit automatically once it is finished, and will let you know if any errors occurred.

 #Run dvd_transcoder.py script on ISO
-This script will automatically perform the following steps
+The script named [`dvd_transcoder.py`](https://github.com/bavc/videomachine/blob/master/dvd_transcoder.py) will automatically perform the following steps

    * Mount the ISO
    * Streamcopy the VOBS to a local directory